ehowey/gatsby-theme-catalyst/README.md

 ### Modifying Gatsby-Config.JS

-Some theme options are set via the `gatsby-config.js` file.
+Theme options are set via the `gatsby-config.js` file.
 Specifically the navigation menu, social links menu, author name, site title, etc. The starter sites come with some pre-configured options in here you can modify.

-**Theme Options**
+**Core Theme Options**

 ```
    {